Markers tested: APOE, MTHFR genes

 What is an APOE and MTHFR Genetic Test?

 APOE (apo-lipo-protein E) gene is associated with inheriting an increased risk of Alzheimer’s disease, dementia and cardiovascular diseases.
-Alzheimer’s is the third largest cause of death in America, after cardiovascular disease and cancer.
+After cardiovascular disease and cancer, Alzheimer’s is the third largest cause of death in America.

 Everyone has two copies of APOE genes (one from each parent) and occur as E2, E3, and E4.
 The E4 version is associated with degenerate diseases such as dementia and Alzheimer’s.
 It has also been shown to increase chance of atherosclerosis, a plaque responsible for artery blockage.
 The E2 version has been shown to increase the risk of certain rare cardiovascular diseases.